tibs/markup-history/markup-history-extended-notes.rst

 HTML
 ====

-.. note:: 1991 HTML *Presentational*.
+:1991 HTML: *Presentational*.
 Still in use today (although rather altered).

 Tim Berners-Lee, at CERN, specified HTML and wrote browser and server software in late 1990.
 The "HTML Tags" document was first mentioned on the